CarlosCD/cant_wait/test/README.md

 - Minitest, to keep things simple.
 - PostgreSQL database server (localhost or not).
-- I used rvm (not a need if other ruby version manager is preferred).
+- I used RVM.
+This is not a requirement, other ruby version managers should work as well.

 ## Test strategy: different Rails apps with random timeouts

 ### The problem

-The approach of using minimal Rails components (ActiveRecord, Railties) is problematic due to the amount of code that Rails loads and of how it changes the default Ruby behavior.
-I opted here to test replicating the way an end user would use the gem.
+The approach of using minimal Rails components (ActiveRecord, Railties) is problematic due to the amount of code Rails loads and of how it changes Ruby's standard behavior.
+I wanted to test it as close as possible to how an end user would use the gem.

-To test in different Rails versions requires running several Rails Apps either simultaneously or sequentially.
-Even if it is done in different threads, being a Rails Application a singleton, it will result in:
+To test different versions of Rails, and different timeout scenarios, requires to run several Rails apps either simultaneously or sequentially.
+Even using different threads, being a Rails Application a singleton, it will end up in:

     RuntimeError: You cannot have more than one Rails::Application

-This path also would make the test cases too distant to the real conditions you may encounter in isolated Rails applications, and even if the singleton restriction is removed (see this interesting discussion regarding Rails 4.1: <https://github.com/rails/rails/pull/9655>), it will still apply to old versions of Rails.
+This path would also make the test cases too distant to the real conditions of an isolated Rails app.
+Even if the singleton restriction is removed in the future (see this interesting discussion regarding Rails 4.1: <https://github.com/rails/rails/pull/9655>), it will still apply to older versions of Rails.

 ### A solution